Hull4Progress/Computing-for-Food-Security/Detailed-Course-Overview.md

-  is "academic" in the sense that it focuses on some issues and ignores many others, e.g., the cost of re-locating agriculture, and all of the associate infrastructure, from one area to another Nevertheless, these kinds of "academic" studies can help people.
+  is "academic" in the sense that it focuses on some issues and ignores many others, e.g., the cost of re-locating agriculture, and all of the associate infrastructure, from one area to another Nevertheless, these kinds of "academic" studies can help people
   to understand the art of the possible, and will foster more comprehensive analysis of possible paths forward.
-- Studies that will help guide public policy bring together a broad array of specialties
+- Studies that will help guide public policy bring together a broad array of specialties.

 ### There will probably not be a programming exercise with this topic area